vmware/terraform-provider-vcf/docs/resources/cluster.md

 - `availability_zone_name` (String) Availability Zone Name.
 This is required while performing a stretched cluster expand operation
 - `host_name` (String) Host name of the ESXi host
 - `ip_address` (String) IPv4 address of the ESXi host
-- `license_key` (String, Sensitive) License key for an ESXi host in the free pool.
-This is required except in cases where the ESXi host has already been licensed outside of the VMware Cloud Foundation system
 - `password` (String, Sensitive) Password to authenticate to the ESXi host
 - `serial_number` (String) Serial number of the ESXi host
 - `ssh_thumbprint` (String, Sensitive) SSH thumbprint of the ESXi host